NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If CompressorType not provided, defaults to "single stage" if SEER <= 15, else "two stage" if SEER <= 21, else "variable speed".
   .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise 0F.
   .. [#] If SensibleHeatFraction not provided, defaults to 0.73 for single/two stage and 0.78 for variable speed.
+  .. [#] BackupType choices are "integrated" or "separate".
+         Heat pump backup will only operate during colder temperatures when the heat pump runs out of heating capacity or is disabled due to a switchover/lockout temperature.
+         Use "integrated" if the heat pump's distribution system and blower fan power applies to the backup heating (e.g., built-in electric strip heat or an integrated backup furnace, i.e., a dual-fuel heat pump).
+         Use "separate" if the backup system has its own distribution system (e.g., electric baseboard or a boiler).
+         Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 (assumed to be a split system).